 Treat Each Long Run Like A Simulated Marathon or Half Marathon

 These final weeks are your final chances to practice how you will have to perform on marathon day.
 How you perform on race day has as much to do with the small things you do right just as much as the physical training.
 Go to bed early and lay out your clothes the night before each long run.
-Get up at the same time pre-long
+Get up at the same time pre-long run as you would for marathon day.
+Practice eating a pre-race breakfast to test out which foods give you good energy while minimizing stomach issues.

 If You Are Going To Try New Things Now Is The Time